MarcosAllysson/python-solved-exercises-from-beginner-to-pro/README.md

-# Python - Do Básico ao Avançado
+# Python - From Basic to Advanced

-Curso completo de python3, que abordou diversos temas sobre python:
+Completed Python3 course, which covered several topics about Python:

-- Inicial da linguagem
+- Introduction to the language
-- Configuração de IDE
+- IDE configuration
-- Conceitos básicos
+- Basic concepts
-- Operadores de comparação
+- Comparison operators
-- Declarações em Python
+- Declarations in Python
-- Métodos e funções
+- Methods and functions
-- Compreensão em lista e dicionários
+- List comprehension and dictionaries
-- Projetos (jogo da velha, blackjack e lista de vários programas)
+- Projects (tic-tac-toe, blackjack and list of multiple programs)
-- POO (Programação orientado a objetos em Python)
+- OOP (Object-Oriented Programming in Python)
-- Lidando com erros e exceções
+- Handling errors and exceptions
-- Módulos e pacotes
+- Modules and packages
-- Funções embutidas com Python
+- Built-in functions with Python
-- Decoradores
+- Decorators
-- Geradores
+- Generators
-- Módulos avançados
+- Advanced modules
-- Objetos e estruturas de dados avançados em Python
+- Advanced objects and data structures in Python

-Este repositório contém diversos programas construídos em python Desde o básico até conceitos mais avançados.
+This repository contains several programs built in Python From the basics to more advanced concepts.
-Serviu de grande aprendizado e conhecimento maior sobre o potencial da linguagem.
+It served as a great learning experience and greater knowledge about the potential of the language.